toderas/Issue-Tracker/README.md

 -   On heroku create new app
 -   Add PostgreSQL database (heroku-resource-addons)
+-   Created Procfile
--   Whithin heroku dashboard click Deploy and then connect to github repository,
+-   Whithin heroku dashboard click Deploy and then connect to github repository
 -   Click Settings and then reveal Config Vars and add secret keys , database url, email address email password
 -   Added deployed app's url to allowed hosts in master/settings.py
 -   Comment out “import env” (content has been moved to Config Vars)